Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Introduction

 \section{Introduction}

-\IEEEPARstart{Q}{UANTUM} communication is the method of transmitting information signals by exploiting the the principles of quantum mechanics\cite{bennett1984g, gisin2007quantum}.
-It enables novel communication paradigms such as quantum teleportation\cite{bennett1993teleporting}, superdense coding\cite{bennett1992quantum}, unbreakable cryptography\cite{gisin2002quantum} and information-theoretic security of key distribution\cite{bennett1992communication} - all of which have no classical counterpart.
+Quantum communication is the method of transmitting information signals by exploiting the the principles of quantum mechanics\cite{bennett1984g, gisin2007quantum}.
+It enables novel communication paradigms such as quantum teleportation\cite{bennett1993teleporting}, superdense coding\cite{bennett1992quantum}, and unbreakable cryptography\cite{bennett1992communication, gisin2002quantum} - all of which have no classical counterpart.
 These protocols require the existence of entanglement between the transmitting and receiving parties.
 Photonic channels have proved to be a reliable medium for communicating classical signals over long distances.
 However, quantum entanglement is an extremely fragile resource, and, the smallest amount of noise (thermal or otherwise) in the environment can render them useless.
-The attenuation length of classical photonic channels for these quantum signals is few kilometers at best\cite{van1998photonic, munro_inside_2015}.
-As a result, it is nearly impossible to transmit entangled photons over large distances preserving their fidelity.
-Classical repeaters tackle this issue this by simply amplifying, or by measuring and regenerating, the input signal.
-But, the no-cloning theorem forbids the amplification of quantum signals\cite{wootters1982single, dieks1982communication}, and, decoherence does not allow us to measure quantum systems without destroying their information content\cite{park1970concept}.
+The attenuation length of classical optical-fiber based photonic channels for entangled quantum signals is up to a hundred kilometers for deployed telecommunication fibers, and several hundred kilometers for ultra low-loss fibers in laboratory settings\cite{wengerowsky2019entanglement, wengerowsky2020passively, inagaki2013entanglement}.
+As a result, it is extremely difficult to transmit entangled photons over large distances preserving their fidelity.
+Classical repeaters tackle this issue of loss by simply amplifying, or by measuring and regenerating, the input signal.
+However, the no-cloning theorem forbids the amplification of quantum signals\cite{wootters1982single, dieks1982communication}, and, decoherence does not allow us to measure quantum systems without destroying their information content\cite{park1970concept}.
+This poses a big problem for transmitting these signals reliably.